Fidge123/DSAbot/README.md

 Probe fehlgeschlagen nach 5 Runden (25KR)
 ```

-Usage of chips is currently not supported for cumulative checks.
+Usage of fate points is not (yet) supported for cumulative checks.

 ## Generic Checks